 The company looks for opportunities to grow in areas such as digital intelligence, machine learning, the Internet of Things, 5G mobile networks, virtual and assisted reality, and massive cloud-based computing.
 The automotive market is a particular area of interest for Synopsys, where it sees opportunities in technologies for self-driving cars.

 Several years ago, Synopsys began to develop its software integrity product, which identifies and addresses security and quality problems early in the software development cycle.
 The software-focused product, which expands the company's portfolio beyond chips, accounts for about 10% of Synopsys' revenue.

-Acquisition is a key part of Synopsys' strategy to fill gaps in its product offerings and expand its portfolio into other areas.
-The company made seven acquisitions in 2017 and 2018 to strengthen its communications and intellectual property capabilities.
+Acquisition and strategic investments are a key part of Synopsys' strategy to fill gaps in its product offerings and expand its portfolio into other areas.
+The company made several acquisitions in 2019 and 2018 to strengthen its communications and intellectual property capabilities.

-Inventory of Synopsys' hardware products doubled in 2018 from 2017, tying up about $60 million.
-The company carries the inventory to meet demand for the products hardware and to be able to deliver it when customers want it.
+nventory of Synopsys' hardware products decreased 70% in 2019 from 2018, tying up about $19 million.
+The company carries the inventory to meet demand for the products hardware and to be able to deliver it.